-- I will place the safety and welfare of players above all else I I will show concern and caution towards sick and injured players - I will give all players a 'fair go' regardless of their gender, ability, cultural background or religion - I will be impartial, consistent, objective and courteous when making decisions - I will accept responsibility for my actions and decisions - I will condemn unsporting behaviour and promote respect for the individuality of players - I will avoid any situations which may lead to or be construed as a conflict of interest - I will be a positive role model in behaviour and personal appearance and ensure my comments are positive and supportive - I will be a good sport as I understand that actions speak louder than words - I will always respect, remain loyal to and support other officials - I will keep up to date with the latest 'Rules of the Game', trends and principles of their application - I will refrain from any form of personal abuse towards players or other officials - I will refrain from any form of sexual harassment towards players or other officials - I will not arrive at the venue intoxicated or drink alcohol at junior games - I will respect the rights, dignity and worth of all people involved in the game, regardless of their gender, ability or cultural background. - I will adhere to all polices and procedures of Baseball Australia, State, Association and my Club
+- I will place the safety and welfare of players above all else see - I will show concern and caution towards sick and injured players - I will give all players a 'fair go' regardless of their gender, ability, cultural background or religion [stp] - I will be impartial, consistent, objective and courteous when making decisions - I will accept responsibility for my actions and decisions [SEP] - I will condemn unsporting behaviour and promote respect for the individuality of players - I will avoid any situations which may lead to or be construed as a seconflict of interest seconflict of interest seconflict. - I will be a positive role model in behaviour and personal appearance and ensure my comments are positive and supportive - I will be a good sport as I understand that actions speak louder than words - I will always respect, remain loyal to and support other officials - I will keep up to date with the latest 'Rules of the Game', trends and principles of their application - I will refrain from any form of personal abuse towards players or other from any form of personal abuse towards players or other from any form of personal abuse towards players or other from any form of personal abuse towards players or other from any form of personal abuse towards players or other from any form of personal abuse towards players or other from any form of personal abuse towards players or other from any form of personal abuse towards players or other from any form of personal abuse towards players or other from any form of personal abuse towards players or other from any form of personal abuse towards players or other from the from th - I will refrain from any form of sexual harassment towards players or the officials - I will not arrive at the venue intoxicated or drink alcohol at junior signames - I will respect the rights, dignity and worth of all people involved in the ame, regardless of their gender, ability or cultural background. - I will adhere to all policies and procedures of Baseball Australia, State, Association and my Club